akoskm/akoskm.github.io/_posts/2020-01-22-mocha-to-jest-migration.md

 featured: yes
 ---

 Jest is a simple testing library that works with zero configuration.
-Because of its great API - if you're already using Mocha - with a few Find & Replace and minimal effort you can move to Jest, without having to rewrite your tests.
+Because of its great API - if you're already using Mocha - with a few find & replace and minimal effort you can move to Jest, without having to rewrite any of your tests.

-In this post I'll show you how I moved to Jest from an existing Mocha configuration.
-How I tweak the existing environment setup, the Babel configuration, and refactored some functions.
+In this post I'll show you how I tweaked my existing environment setup, and what needed some refactoring.

 If you're new to Jest, don't forget to check out their [Getting Started](https://jestjs.io/docs/en/getting-started) page as well.

 I personally got hooked on Jest when I realized it comes with a configuration option [testEnvironment](https://jestjs.io/docs/en/configuration#testenvironment-string), that gives you a test environment with a JSDOM that works out of the box, without actually configuring JSDOM.
 I've lost count, across all projects, how many times I wanted to update the testing environment and ended up not doing it because I couldn't get JSDOM to work with my existing tests.

+So let's jump straight into it!

 # Configuration